pulse-vadc/puppet-vtm/README.md

 Virtual Servers, Pools, Monitors) get defined types created, so that you can deploy instances of those types.
 Any configuration it finds will be used to generate Classes.
-For example the Default Monitors are created as classes, so you can simply `include brocadevtm::moinitors_simple_http`.
+For example the Default Monitors are created as classes, so you can simply `include pulsevtm::moinitors_simple_http`.

 This has the nice side affect that it can also generate classes for any default configuration that you want included.
 For example, you could have a custom class for your FLA key created by simply uploading the FLA key prior to running genManifests.
-Then `include brocadevtm::licenses_myfla`
+Then `include pulsevtm::licenses_myfla`